Whitney-Nihi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

--char *_strpbrk(char *s, char *accept) - Function searches a string for any of a set of bytes -char *_strstr(char *haystack, char *needle) -  Function locates a substring -void print_chessboard(char (*a)[8]); - Function prints the chessboard
+-char *_strpbrk(char *s, char *accept) - Function searches a string for any of a set of bytes -char *_strstr(char *haystack, char *needle) -  Function locates a substring -void print_chessboard(char (*a)[8]); - Function prints the chessboard -void print_diagsums(int *a, int size) - Function prints the sum of the two diagonals of a square matrix of integers